Phactum/taxiride-blueprint/spi/README.md

 - Designing the BPMN should not require any developer skills.
 - Designing the BPMN should not require knowledge about the underlying implementation.
-- The BPMN should not include any details of implementation (e.g. data structure).
+- The BPMN should not include any details of the implementation (e.g. data structure).
 - The requirements of the BPMN to the underlying business software implementation ("contract") should be able to be formulated by business people without support of developers.
 - Evolving the BPMN has to be possible without development knowledge.